 Minors for Non-Business Majors

-The Busch School of Business offers eight minor programs for students who are not majoring in business.
+The Busch School of Business offers a number of minor programs for students who are not majoring in business.
 Earning a minor in one of these concentrations is a good way for students majoring in other disciplines to graduate with business knowledge and skills that can help them succeed in a wide variety of career paths.
 Specific requirements for these programs are outlined below.

 Please note: Students minoring in the Busch School of Business are required to receive a C- or better in all minor required courses.